lxtGH/lxtGH.github.io/_pages/includes/intro.md

 Besides, I am also very interested at aerial image analysis since I am a fun of history and military games.

-During my PhD, I conducted research on image/video semantic/instance/panoptic segmentation, as well as several related scene understanding problems.
+[//]: # (During my PhD, I conducted research on image/video semantic/instance/panoptic segmentation, as well as several related scene understanding problems.)

+Moreover, most of my works, including the ones I have profoundly contributed to, are open-sourced on GitHub.

+Find the code and models [here](https://github.com/lxtGH).

+Feel free to contact me via email at xiangtai94@gmail.com or lxtpku@pku.edu.cn.